 - US DOJ to crackdown on crypto exchanges, NCET director says.
 The Department of Justice (DOJ) is targeting crypto companies that engage in crimes themselves or allow crimes like money laundering to happen.

 The bottom line is that crypto, including ethereum, will remain under pressure.
 For ethereum, this means a breach of $1,000 is possible.
 The main near-term support would be Fed dovishness rather than any crypto-specific dynamics.
-For ETH specifically, near-term support comes from bullish sentiment around the merge.
+While this is possible, persistent inflation and a roaring economy make it unlikely.
 And for long-term investors, we still think some allocation to crypto makes sense – just like an allocation to equities also makes sense.
 But be prepared for weakness in 2022-3.

 For all our latest analysis on crypto markets, click here.

 Ethereum and Crypto Price Trackers